capitalone/DataProfiler/.github/CONTRIBUTING.md

 We use github to host code, to track issues and feature requests, as well as accept pull requests.

 ## Dependencies
-If you want to install the dependencies for developing and updating the code base, be sure to run `pip install -r requirements-dev.txt`
+To install the dependencies for developing and updating the code base, be sure to run `pip install -r requirements-dev.txt`

 ## Pre-Commit
 To install `pre-commit` hooks, run the following commands: